gnu-octave/symbolic/matlab_smt_differences.md

-Functions that OctSymPY has which SMT does not have
+Functions that OctSymPy has which SMT does not have
 ---------------------------------------------------

 These should be updated to match SMT if/when they are added.